(Currently editing this story; March 2022)

 ”Well… There’s no Mr. Darcy among the models that I know… They’re all too stuck up about their own good looks and greatness, so vain that even I’m annoyed with how vain they are, the kind of guys that just aim to get as many women into their beds as they can…”

-“Well, I promise to keep my eyes open,” Joni winked and made Sonja grin back at him.
+”Well, I promise to keep my eyes open,” Joni said and made Sonja grin back at him.

 ”How about going out tonight?”
 Jami suggested, Ivo was away for that weekend on a business trip and Jami didn’t feel like staying at home watching TV. ”To a straight bar,” he added with a grin when seeing the look that Sonja gave him.